Working with both sides

 I probably don’t moderate contentious issues as often as Steve—who has decades of experience running public meetings—as my clients are mostly associations and non-profits.
 In my work, however, there are often underlying tensions between subgroups.

-Another example is when participants work for organizations of very different size or focus, have disparate ideas about the meeting’s goals, but have historically avoided discussing the resulting tensions with each other.
-My job, then, can be to open and facilitate uncomfortable but important conversations about the invisible elephant in the room.
+Another example is when participants work for organizations of very different sizes or focuses, have disparate ideas about the meeting’s goals, but have historically avoided discussing the resulting tensions with each other.
+My job, then, can be to open and facilitate uncomfortable but essential conversations about the invisible elephant in the room.

 Working with both sides and empathizing with all points of view is good practice for staying open to possibilities in my work and my life.